apache/skywalking-website/docs/README.md

   - header: Welcome Lang Li as a new committer.
     content: Based on his contributions to the project, he has been accepted as SkyWalking committer.
 Welcome aboard.
     time: Dec.
 6th, 2018
-  - header: Welcome Jian Tan as a new committer.
-    content: Based on his contributions to the project, he has been accepted as SkyWalking committer.
-Welcome aboard.
-    time: Dec.
-2rd, 2018
 ---